acro5piano/graphql-rest-proxy/README.md

 # Development Status

 Still in Beta.
-If you have any suggestions or feature requests, feel free to open an issue!
+If you have any suggestions or feature requests, feel free to open new issues or Pull Requests!

 TODO: